Deportations of U.S. citizens in the second Trump administration: ICE history of deporting or detaining citizens

-Quotas and disregard of probable cause or warrant orders

-Tom Homan

-Trump's "border czar", Tom Homan, confirmed that ICE had made what he described as "collateral arrests" of "many" American citizens.

-According to Homan, ICE may detain people "based on the location, their occupation, their physical appearance, their actions like... the person walks away."

-Homan framed the sharing of the "Know Your Rights" information as "how to escape arrest."
-Homan said such knowledge was harmful to law enforcement activities.

-On August 13, 2025, Homan claimed, "President Trump doesn't have a limitation on his authority to make this country safe.
-There's no limitation."

-Stephen Miller

-Stephen Miller, Trump's Homeland Security Advisor, was cited by the Cato Institute as responsible for a three-fold increase in the targeting of Hispanic Americans for detention by ICE.
-The Cato Institute reported that Miller urged raids at "Home Depots or 7-Elevens".

-Stephen Miller, the homeland security advisor to Donald Trump, was reported to have ordered American security forces to arrest at least 3,000 people per day nationwide.
-According to these reports, ICE agents were directed by Miller to detain anyone they believed to be undocumented, regardless of legal or warrant status.
-Critics described these directives as racial profiling.

-The Cato Institute stated that there was a three-fold increase in the targeting of Hispanic Americans by ICE officials after Miller instructed the agency to stop "develop[ing] target lists of immigrants" and instead "go out on the street" to immediately detain people at "Home Depots or 7-Elevens".

 Proposed transfer of U.S. citizens to foreign prisons

-Despite longstanding legal prohibitions against deporting American citizens, President Donald Trump explored the possibility of transferring citizens convicted of crimes to foreign prisons during his second presidential term.
+Despite longstanding legal prohibitions against deporting American citizens, President Trump explored the possibility of transferring citizens convicted of crimes to foreign prisons during his second presidential term.
 Trump publicly stated numerous times that his administration was examining whether such actions could be legally pursued.

 Under the law of the United States, a U.S. citizen cannot legally be deported and has the legal right to return to the United States at any time.
 Prior to the second Trump administration, some academic studies attempted to count the number of unlawful detention and deportations of American citizens that had previously occurred; one study estimated that from 2003 to 2011 more than 20,000 Americans were incorrectly detained or deported by immigration officials.

 Beginning with his second presidential administration, Trump pushed for mass deportations along with reducing safeguards to stop inappropriate detentions and deportations.
 This process resulted in American citizens becoming entangled in enforcement efforts.
 New York magazine described the problem as, "[i]t's not a matter of if U.S. citizens are getting caught up in President Donald Trump's immigration crackdown and mass-deportation efforts but, rather, how and how many."